Philosopher Amanda Askell questions the practice of moral offsetting.

 But morality absolutely draws this distinction: it says not-murdering is obligatory, but donating money to Uganda is supererogatory.
 Even utilitarians who deny this distinction in principle will use it in everyday life: if their friend was considering not donating money, they would be a little upset; if their friend was considering murder, they would be horrified.
 If they themselves forgot to donate money, they’d feel a little bad; if they committed murder in the heat of passion, they’d feel awful.

 Another example: Donating 10% of your income to charity is a moral rule.
-Axiology says “Why not donate all of it?”, Law says “You won’t get in trouble even if you don’t donate any of it”, but at the moral level we set a clear and practical rule that meshes with our motivational system and makes the donation happen.
+Axiology says “The world would be better if you donated all of it”, Law says “You won’t get in trouble even if you don’t donate any of it”, but at the moral level we set a clear and practical rule that meshes with our motivational system and makes the donation happen.

 Another example: “Don’t have sex with someone who isn’t mature enough to consent” is a good moral rule.
 But it doesn’t make a good legal rule; we don’t trust police officers and judges to fairly determine whether someone’s mature enough in each individual case.
 A society which enshrined this rule in law would be one where you were afraid to have sex with anyone at all – because no matter what your partner’s maturity level, some police officer might say your partner seemed immature to them and drag you away.
 On the other hand, elites could have sex with arbitrarily young people, expecting police and judges to take their side.